Red54/fvm/README.md

 		http://msdn.microsoft.com/en-us/library/ms190730.aspx
 		fvm use awe memory in order to lock guest 's page.
 Windows kernel do not have anything like mmu_notifier    :(

-	2.windows x64 needs driver signing, so enable testmode.
+	2. windows x64 needs driver signing, so enable testmode.

 		bcdedit -set testsigning on

-	3.reboot your computer.
+	3. reboot your computer.

-	4.install the vmmr0.sys kernel module as service named 'vmmr0' and start it.
+	4. install the vmmr0.sys kernel module as service named 'vmmr0' and start it.

 		execute in cmd: